mamcer/bamboo-cmd/README.md

-# Bamboo CMD files
+# Continuous Integration cmd files

+## Description

-This repo containts different `.cmd` and `.proj` files that I have created to help simplify and avoid repetitive tasks in my Bamboo .NET plans configuration.
+This repo containts different `.cmd` and `.proj` files that I have created to help simplify and avoid repetitive tasks in my Continuous Integration .NET plan configurations.

-All this files were configured to run as a task in Bamboo.
-[I wrote a blog post explaining my configuratio](https://mamcer.github.io/2017-02-04-bamboo-cmd-tools/).
+All this files were configured to run as a task in Bamboo (for example).
+[I wrote a blog post explaining my configuration](https://mamcer.github.io/2017-02-04-bamboo-cmd-tools/).

-They can also be easily tweaked to run locally as part of your development process for example.
+They can also be easily tweaked to run locally as part of your development process: [atm-fun](https://github.com/mamcer/atm-fun).

-You can edit and change all the default paths.
+You can edit and change all the folder paths to match your local configuration.
 By default the folders are:

 Copy all the files in a `C:\root\bin\cmd\` folder.